Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Simulations

 \section{Simulations}

-In this section we empirically validate the tuning advice of Section \ref{sec.tune} and evaluate the performance of the Frankenfilter inside pseudo-marginal Metropolis-Hastings (PMMH) by considering four applications based upon Markov jump processes and an approximation thereof.
+In this section we empirically validate the tuning advice of Section \ref{sec.tune} and evaluate the performance of the Frankenfilter inside PMMH by considering five applications based upon MJPs, their discretisation and their approximation through a stochastic differential equation (SDE).